 Executives and senior executives include the first and second highest-level decision-makers in a Company division or business unit; they contribute to the definition of both corporate and division strategy, and thus have a direct impact on their performance.

 Managers are responsible for the implementation of certain operating activities and processes, usually by managing a group of people.
 This category also includes senior managers responsible for implementing corporate or division strategy, through leadership and people management.

 Professionals have specialist skills and manage activities or parts of processes that are of significance to the organisation.
 They may be in charge of coordinating a team of technical experts.

 White-collars are tasked with specific operational responsibilities and/or duties assigned by a senior officer.
 Workers perform operational duties within the Company.

-2In 2016, 149 employees could not be mapped as information on education level was not available.
+2 In 2019, 458 employees could not be mapped, as information on education level was not available.

-3 The negative turnover was calculated by relating the number of permanent employees (363) who left the Company in 2016 with the total number of permanent employees (1,733) at December 31, 2015.
+3 The negative turnover was calculated by relating the number of permanent employees (827) who left the Company in 2019 with the total number of permanent employees (3,873) at 31 December 2018.

 4The figure refers to both temporary and permanent employees.